SystemsApproach/security/firewall.rst

 Cisco.
 In its original incarnation, Snort provided a lightweight, rule-based packet filtering and capture tool based on Berkeley Packet Filters.
-The idea is that attacks, such as worms, have a recognizable signature, and that the IDS can be programmed with a rule to recognize the attack traffic, and raise alerts when this happens.
+The idea is that attacks, such as worms, have a recognizable signature (a particular combination of header fields), and that the IDS can be programmed with a rule to recognize the attack traffic, and raise alerts when this happens.
 As an IPS, Snort now takes the additional step of blocking the attack.

 .. admonition:: Further Reading